-We'd be here forever, probably literally, listing every single one of those bad choices, so for now, let's just focus on the YouTube series she's been doing for the past few weeks.
+We'd be here forever, probably literally, listing every single one of those bad life choices, so for now, let's just focus on the YouTube series she remarkably started doing late last year.

-A series from Jenelle Evans about her dealing with CPS ... how did she ever think that would go over well?
+A series from Jenelle Evans about her dealing with CPS, and airing grievances left and right ... how did she ever think that would go over well with the general public?

 And it contains one of the most heartbreaking recordings we've ever heard.

-Have you been keeping up with Jenelle's new YouTube series?
+Have you been keeping up with Jenelle Evans' YouTube series?
 If not, here's a quick recap: the whole thing is just her crying about how traumatized she was when CPS thought that maybe it would be a good idea to take her kids away after her husband brutally killed her dog.

 Really, she made an entire series about it.
-It really seems like she wanted to do it to clear her name and to defend David, but that is not what happened.
+Now she's got a podcast, but it started with the YouTube.
+And it really seems like she wanted to do it to clear her name and to defend David, but that is not what happened.